-"Running Threshold Pace" is a great measure for running and if you are looking to export your workouts to your GPS Training Watch then this is what you will need to use.
-If you are running a hilly route or in very windy conditions then you may need to train with Heart Rate or Rate of Perceived Exertion (RPE).
-We recommend you re-test every 8 weeks to ensure you are training at the correct intensity.
+If you are running a hilly route or in very windy conditions then you may need to train with Heart Rate or Rate of Perceived Exertion (RPE) instead.

 "Feel" also known as "Rate of Perceived Exertion" (RPE) is perfect for those who like to keep it simple.